pronenewbits/Embedded_UKF_Library/ukf_example1_pendulum/README.md

 The variables of the system can be seen from this picture:
 <p align="center"><img src="Pendulum_picture.png" alt="Pendulum picture"></p>

-While the system equation is:
+While the system equations can be described as:
 <p align="center"><img src="Pendulum_eq.png" alt="Pendulum equation"></p>

 # The implementation